Same-origin policy

-In computing, the same-origin policy (SOP) is an important concept in the web application security model.
+In computing, the same-origin policy (SOP) is a concept in the web application security model.
 Under the policy, a web browser permits scripts contained in a first web page to access data in a second web page, but only if both web pages have the same origin.
 An origin is defined as a combination of URI scheme, host name, and port number.
-This policy prevents a malicious script on one page from obtaining access to sensitive data on another web page through that page's Document Object Model.
+This policy prevents a malicious script on one page from obtaining access to sensitive data on another web page through that page's Document Object Model (DOM).

-This mechanism bears a particular significance for modern web applications that extensively depend on HTTP cookies to maintain authenticated user sessions, as servers act based on the HTTP cookie information to reveal sensitive information or take state-changing actions.
+This mechanism bears a particular significance for modern web applications that extensively depend on HTTPS cookies to maintain authenticated user sessions, as servers act based on the HTTP cookie information to reveal sensitive information or perform state-changing actions.
 A strict separation between content provided by unrelated sites must be maintained on the client-side to prevent the loss of data confidentiality or integrity.

-It is very important to remember that the same-origin policy applies only to scripts.
-This means that resources such as images, CSS, and dynamically-loaded scripts can be accessed across origins via the corresponding HTML tags (with fonts being a notable exception).
+The same-origin policy applies only to scripts.
+This means that resources such as images, CSS, and dynamically loaded scripts can be accessed across origins via the corresponding HTML tags (with fonts being a notable exception).
 Attacks take advantage of the fact that the same origin policy does not apply to HTML tags.

+There are some mechanisms available to relax the SOP, one of them is cross-origin resource sharing (CORS).

 History

 The concept of same-origin policy was introduced by Netscape Navigator 2.02 in 1995, shortly after the introduction of JavaScript in Netscape 2.0.
-JavaScript enabled scripting on web pages, and in particular programmatic access to the Document Object Model (DOM).
+JavaScript enabled scripting on web pages, and in particular programmatic access to the DOM.

 The policy was originally designed to protect access to the DOM, but has since been broadened to protect sensitive parts of the global JavaScript object.